I wanted a pair of walking sandals that could cope with trails and look good in towns.

-First of all, forget the flipflops and slides
+First rule of good walking sandals…, forget the flipflops and slides

 Good old Clarks.
 Every year, they try out something a bit daring, but their range does tend towards sensible-shoe.
 We’ve found that some of the borderline styles look more up-to-date if your outfit isn’t also tending towards the sensible!

-These are very affordable, but aren’t quite smart enough for town, we thought.
+These are very affordable at around £20, but aren’t quite smart enough for town, we thought.
 Depends on your town, of course!
 The soles on the Salina are the business, though!